 Professional publications and presentations:

 Selection Process for Non-Releasable Birds: The First Step in Bird Welfare.
-Kit Lacy (Director of Education, Cascades Raptor Center), IAATE Conference, February 2017.
+Kit Lacy (Director of Education, Cascades Raptor Center), Presented at IAATE conference, February 2017.

 Human impacts and how you can help: